Projects

 Project examples for site access, equipment rooms, prefab delivery, and field records.

 Match the situation to a path.
-Prepare the site location, photos, access and utility status, staging or equipment notes, and timing.
+Prepare the site location, photos, access and utility status, delivery area or equipment notes, and timing.
 Send the facts for review and routing.

 Data center site corridor with access lanes, power lines, equipment areas, and field work context